 Expulsion means a student cannot attend school or school activities in any Portland Public School for up to a full calendar year.
-PK-5 students may not be expelled unless the circumstances meet the standards in State law.

 Firearm and some weapon violations require expulsions for a full calendar year.

 Prior to a student being expelled, a hearing is held with parents/guardians, the student, and a hearing officer.
 The hearing officer decides if a student will be expelled, and if so, for how long.